Our online security services

 We have a number of measures in place to help keep your account and data safe.

-We will never ask you to disclose your User ID or password over phone, email or in person, nor will we send you an email with a link to internet banking.
+We will never ask you to disclose your user ID or password over phone, email or in person, nor will we send you an email with a link to internet banking.
 We use HTTPS encryption throughout our websites to ensure that any communication, transactions or online application data between your browser and our websites is safe and secure.

 How secure is the Heartland Mobile App?

-- Sensitive data travelling across the internet between your device and our systems is encrypted*
+- Sensitive data travelling across the internet between your device and our systems is encrypted twice*

 - We will lock your account automatically if the incorrect password is entered too many times